Plastics in AI: Reducing Plastic Waste Through Artificial Intelligence and Digitalization | February 5-7, 2024 | Online

 Nominated by the SPE Medical Plastics Division

-She has served the Medical Plastics Division as Councilor for more than six years and on the technical programming committee by assisting with the MDM programming as well as n the last three MiniTecs.
-Ms. Hanna also served as MPD's Social Chair, coordinating new member recruitment efforts by arranging the MPD's receptions at several ANTECs.
+She has served the Medical Plastics Division (MPD) as Councilor for more than six years.
+She has also served on the technical programming committee by assisting with the MDM programming as well as the last three MiniTecs.
+Ms. Hanna served as MPD's Social Chair, coordinating new member recruitment efforts by arranging the MPD's receptions at several ANTECs®.
 She has served on the Student Activities Committee, judged the student posters sessions and contributed on the Communications Committee.
 Currently, Ms. Hanna is a member of the MPD Finance Committee and the Assistant to the Treasurer of the EMPD.

 Mark Lavach